yugabyte/yugabyte-db/docs/content/preview/explore/query-1-performance/pg-stat-progress-copy.md

 The definition of `tuples_processed` column is different in YugabyteDB in comparison to PostgreSQL.

-For the `COPY` command in YugabyteDB, an option `ROWS_PER_TRANSACTION` is added which defines the transaction size to be used by the `COPY` command.
-For example, if the total tuples to be copied are 5000 and `ROWS_PER_TRANSACTION` is set to 1000, then the database will create 5 transactions and each transaction will insert 1000 rows.
-If there is an error during the execution of the copy command, then some tuples can be persisted based on the already completed transaction.
+In YugabyteDB, the `ROWS_PER_TRANSACTION` option is added to the COPY command, defining the transaction size to be used.
+For example, if the total tuples to be copied is 5000 and `ROWS_PER_TRANSACTION` is set to 1000, the database creates 5 transactions and each transaction inserts 1000 rows.
+If there is an error during execution, then some tuples can be persisted based on the already completed transaction.

 Because the `copy` command is divided into multiple transactions, `tuples_processed` tracks the rows for which the transaction has already completed.